Department of English

 Sara Tackett ‘10 is assistant public defender for the Office of the Public Defender in Lake County, Ohio.
 As an English major, the Perry, Ohio, native developed the writing and speaking skills to effectively advocate for her clients.
 Co-curricular work experiences with local non-profits reignited a passion for public service.

 Adam Bowers ‘09 is campaign coordinator for Northeast Ohio Media Group in Cleveland, Ohio.
-Clear and concise communication, in-depth research and a highly detail-oriented nature are all important skills he developed as a BW English student that have allowed him to excel in his career.
+Clear and concise communication, in-depth research and a highly detail-oriented nature are all important skills the North Ridgeville, Ohio, native honed as a BW English student that have allowed him to excel in his career.

-Kattie Basnett '07 is technical writer and communications specialist for the Texas Department of Assistive and Rehabilitative Services Center for Policy and External Relations in Austin, Texas.
-She defended her dissertation, "Animal Remainders, Remaining Animals," at Rice University and was awarded a Ph.D. in literature in 2014.
+Kattie Basnett '07 is technical writer and communications specialist for Texas Department of Assistive and Rehabilitative Services Center in Austin, Texas.
+Her dissertation, "Animal Remainders, Remaining Animals," earned her a Ph.D. in literature from Rice University.
+She is from North Royalton, Ohio.

-Mary Assad '06 received a Ph.D. in English from Case Western Reserve University where she is lecturer teaching writing and English as a second language.
+Mary Assad '06 received a Ph.D. in English from Case Western Reserve University in Cleveland, where she is lecturer teaching writing and ESL.
 She graduated from BW with a B.A. in history and a minor in English.
-She published a book on the history of BW, "Baldwin-Wallace College" (Arcadia, 2008).
+The Parma, Ohio, native published a book on the history of BW, "Baldwin-Wallace College" (Arcadia, 2008).

 Ana de Freitas Boe